sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/QPD - Future State.md

 graph LR
     User[Business User] --> Streamlit[Streamlit UI App]
     Streamlit --> SF_Internal[Snowflake Internal Stage<br/>Landing Layer]
-    SF_Internal --> Snowpipe[Snowflake Pipe Objects]
+    SF_Internal --> Snowpipe[Snowpipe with Auto-Ingest]
     Snowpipe --> SF_Raw[Snowflake QPD Raw Layer]
 ```

 Upon file upload and submission through the Streamlit interface, files are automatically copied into the Snowflake Internal Stage in the landing layer.
-From there, Snowflake Pipe objects detect when a file has been added and automatically copy it into the Snowflake QPD Raw Layer table for subsequent processing.
+From there, Snowpipe with auto-ingest detects when a file has been added and automatically loads it into the Snowflake QPD Raw Iceberg Layer table for subsequent processing.

 ##### GDW Data Source
 **Type**: Immediately accessible (no ingestion needed)